gardener/machine-controller-manager/docs/usage/prerequisite.md

 :warning: All paths are relative to the root location of this project repository.

 - Run the Node Controller Manager either as described in [Setting up a local development environment](../development/local_setup.md) or [Deploying the Node Controller Manager into a Kubernetes cluster](../deployment/kubernetes.md).
-- Make sure that the following steps are run before managing instances/ instance-sets/ instance-deploys.
+- Make sure that the following steps are run before managing machines/ machine-sets/ machine-deploys.

 ## Set KUBECONFIG